apooley/emailit-wordpress-plugin/emailit-integration/README.md

 ### Webhook Setup

 1. Go to the **Webhook** tab in plugin settings
+2. **Enable Webhooks** checkbox controls real-time status updates:
+   - **Enabled**: Receive detailed status updates (delivered, bounced, etc.) - emails show as "Sent" initially
+   - **Disabled**: Simple "Sent to API" status only - no webhook endpoint registered
-2. Copy the webhook URL provided
+3. If webhooks enabled, copy the webhook URL provided
-3. Add this URL to your Emailit dashboard webhook settings
+4. Add this URL to your Emailit dashboard webhook settings
-4. Copy the webhook secret and add it to your Emailit webhook configuration
+5. Copy the webhook secret and add it to your Emailit webhook configuration
-5. Test the webhook using the built-in test functionality
+6. Test the webhook using the built-in test functionality

 ### Advanced Settings